Rahullkumr/Fixitwala/README.md

 ## Getting Started

-- This is development branch
+- This is develop branch